Francis J. Weber: Biography

-On May 7, 1974, His Holiness Pope Paul VI designated Father Weber as a “Chaplain of His Holiness” and his ecclesiastical title became the Reverend Monsignor, customarily abbreviated Msgr.
+On May 7, 1974, Pope Paul VI designated Father Weber as a “Chaplain of His Holiness” and his ecclesiastical title became the Reverend Monsignor, customarily abbreviated Msgr.

 Honors

 Msgr.
 Weber received the Award of Merit from the California Historical Society in 1972.

 In 1993 Msgr.
 Weber was awarded the Grand Cross of the Order of Isabella the Catholic by King Juan Carlos I of Spain in recognition of his numerous books and articles on California’s Spanish heritage.

 A member and past president of the Los Angeles Corral, Msgr.
 Weber was honored as Westerners International Living Legend No. 60 in 2016.

 In 1996 the Glasgow Cup was awarded Msgr.
 Weber by the President of the Miniature Book Society "To a member who has shown a special dedication and above all, friendship to the membership, and who keeps that special spirit so evident at our founding in 1983."
 He was a charter member of the Miniature Book Society and served as President from 1985-1987.

 In 2013 he was honored by the Miniature Book Society again when he was presented with the Norman W. Forgue Award from for his outstanding contribution to the world of miniature books.